 - A. Employees are expected and required to report to work on time and in appropriate mental and physical condition.
-It is the city's intent and obligation to provide a drug-free, safe, and secure work environment. - B. The unlawful manufacture, distribution, possession, or use of a controlled substance on city property or while conducting city business is absolutely prohibited.
+It is the city's intent and obligation to provide a drug-free, safe, and secure work environment free from drugs, alcohol, or cannabinoids. - B. The unlawful manufacture, distribution, possession, or use of a controlled substance, alcohol, or consumable cannabinoids on city property or while conducting city business is absolutely prohibited.
 Violations of this policy will result in disciplinary action, up to and including termination, and may have legal consequences. - C. The city recognizes drug abuse as a potential health, safety, and security problem.
 Employees needing help in dealing with such problems are encouraged to use their health insurance plans, as appropriate. - D. Employees must, as a condition of employment, abide by the terms of this policy and must report any conviction under a criminal drug statute for violations occurring on or off work premises while conducting city business.
 A report of the conviction must be made within five (5) days after the conviction as required by the Drug-Free Workplace Act of 1988.